|Listen to the CBC Radio Interview|

 It's all about love!

 When I eat a meal that has all of the above right, I like to say that there was love in the food.
 If you love cooking the food, you will be clean, use good ingredients, season well, and cook carefully.
-If you cook yourself, you know this to be true.
+If you cook food, you know this to be true.
 When you rush or are distracted, your meal will reveal it.
 When you pay attention, your love will come through.

 Am I qualified to do food reviews?